 Ultimately the goal is to increase shipping accuracy and efficiency with sortation systems.
-Companies which formerly shipped only pallets are now requiring adaptive conveying to meet the growing demand for smaller order sizes, increased shipping accuracy, and more frequent shipments while improving productivity and throughput in 3PL (Third Party Logistics), DCs (Distribution Centers), and warehouses.
+Some companies are already doing so with the help of kubernetes but there are still numerous companies that need assistance.
+Companies that formerly shipped only pallets are now requiring adaptive conveying to meet the growing demand for smaller order sizes, increased shipping accuracy, and more frequent shipments while improving productivity and throughput in 3PL (Third Party Logistics), DCs (Distribution Centers), and warehouses.

 The process of fulfilling an order can have many levels of automation which must adaptively address a broad range of conveyors and sortation technologies.
 From off-the-shelf solutions to engineer-to-order (ETO) fulfillment solutions, Alfacon Solutions brings extensive technologies by function.
 Alfacon can build sorting conveyors in many different orientations, depending on the layout requirements.
 The company also builds adaptive conveying sorting solutions for quality control inspection stations into other types of conveyors, if only a small section is needed, and a dedicated sorting conveyor is not feasible.